hblessk/Only_Look_At_Me/README.md

 #### Mosaic unregisterd personal face for privacy

-Only Look at me with Open-cv Python
+Only Look At Me with Open-cv python

 ✔ labeling and bluring 💖